MarcWije/CarPricePredictor/progress.md

 7:52pm
 Began using the pandas library in python to import the csv and convert it to a dataframe.
 Read through pandas documentation

+8:40pm
+Removed commas from Engine Capacity, Mileage, and Price Columns in order for pandas to read it as floats

+19th May 2025 11:03am
+Converted object classes to numerical values that RandomForestRegressor can handle, using one-hot encoding